Cinema (Yes song): History

-for entire albums of lengthy songs, such as 1973's Tales from Topographic Oceans, which has four songs, none shorter than 18 minutes.
-"Cinema" is one of two songs on 90125 (the other being "Leave It") that does not list Anderson as a co-writer.

 Live performances

 In the 9012Live concert video, "Cinema" was the first song played, preceding "Leave It" as it does on 90125.

 In later years, Yes would follow "Cinema" with "Owner of a Lonely Heart" instead, as seen in the House of Yes: Live from House of Blues video concert.

 In 2004, current and former Yes members Squire, White, Rabin, Howe, and Downes united to perform "Cinema" and "Owner of a Lonely Heart" at the Prince's Trust concert honouring Trevor Horn.